 A Disaster in the Making

-The Chemical Disaster Rule was delayed for one year, 156 days.
+The Chemical Disaster Rule was delayed for 1 year, 191 days.

-During this time, at least 58 publicly known incidents have occurred across the country, including the 10-mile evacuation at the Husky Refinery on April 26, 2018 in Wisconsin affecting thousands of people, where the Chemical Safety Board recently released an update on its investigation.
+During that time, at least 74 publicly known incidents occurred across the country, including the 10-mile evacuation at the Husky Refinery on April 26, 2018, in Wisconsin affecting thousands of people, where the Chemical Safety Board recently released an update on its investigation.